autobase-tech/docs/docs/overview/architecture.md

   }}
 />

-Users define cluster topology, parameters, and maintenance actions in the Console UI.
-The Console API validates requests, stores state in the Console DB, prepares inventory and variables, and delegates execution to the Automation container.
+Users define the desired cluster topology, configuration, and maintenance actions in the Console UI.
+The Console API validates requests, stores the desired state in the Console DB, prepares the inventory and variables, and delegates execution to the Automation container.

-Autobase Automation runs Ansible [playbooks](https://github.com/autobase-tech/autobase/tree/main/automation/playbooks) to create infrastructure when needed, install and configure PostgreSQL, set up high availability, apply configuration changes, scale clusters, and perform maintenance operations.
-Results, logs, metadata, and status are written back to the Console DB and displayed in the UI.
+Autobase Automation provisions infrastructure when needed, installs and configures PostgreSQL, sets up high availability, applies configuration changes, scales clusters, and performs maintenance operations.
+Results, logs, metadata, and execution status are written back to the Console DB and displayed in the UI.

 #### Components:

 - **Console UI** provides the web interface for creating clusters, reviewing topology, launching operations, editing configuration, and monitoring cluster status.
 - **Console API** implements the platform backend.
 It handles requests from the UI, validates input, manages cluster state, interacts with the Console DB, and starts automation tasks when required.
 - **Console DB** stores platform data, including cluster metadata, server inventory, configuration, operation history, execution results, logs, and current status.
-- **Automation container** executes Ansible playbooks using inventories and variables prepared by the Console API.
+- **Automation container** executes Ansible [playbooks](https://github.com/autobase-tech/autobase/tree/main/automation/playbooks) using inventories and variables prepared by the Console API.
 It performs deployment, configuration, scaling, maintenance, and recovery-related operations.

 ## PostgreSQL Cluster